-As part of the Safer Nursing 24/7 project a range of on-line training materials are being developed.
-This will include materials for training for all nurses (and to be included as a part of orientation for new staff) that can be credited towards the 60 hours of professional development training required by the Nursing Council.
-Core components of the training will include responsibilities under the HASW Act in relation to managing fatigue and their role in the FSMS, the basic science of shift work and fatigue, risks associated with shift work, and personal strategies for managing shift work and fatigue.
-The training will be developed iteratively and will stem from on-going discussions with DHBs to determine the needs of different groups.
-Future iterations of the training will incorporate information on the Code of Practice and fatigue risk management in nursing, as it is implemented.
+As part of the Safer Nursing 24/7 project, a range of on-line educational materials are being developed.
+This will include materials for all nurses (and to be included as a part of orientation for new staff) that can be credited towards the 60 hours of professional development required by the Nursing Council.
+Core components of the education will include responsibilities under the Health and Safety at Work Act (2015) in relation to managing fatigue and their role in the FSMS, the basic science of shift work and fatigue, risks associated with shift work, and personal strategies for managing shift work and fatigue.
+Educational materials will be developed iteratively and will stem from on-going discussions with DHBs to determine the needs of different groups.
+Future iterations of the education will incorporate information on the Code of Practice and fatigue and shift work management in nursing, as it is implemented.